joshuefpj/analytics/README.md

 ### Version 0.1.5
 This 0.1.5 fix the image attachment on the email template.

 Adds logging messages for tracking purposes for each run.
+Beside the fact there is already a library for this, decided to create one tiny personal option.

 Both containers now are created with docker-compose, cron is added to crontab, is set to run every 30 mins.